Fyzxs/code-exercise-services/README.md

 ## Contributing
 Don't.
-I'm using this to demonstrate and discuss my coding technique.
+I'm using this to demonstrate and enable discussion on my coding technique.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)